 Category 3: functionality cookies

 These are cookies which provide a 'memory' for the website, this enables the website to remember any personal choices you make (for example, your username, language or geographic location).
 A website may provide local weather reports, traffic updates and other similar localised information.
 These cookies are also used to remember changes you may make to text sizes, fonts and other customisable elements of the website.
-The information these cookies collect may be made anonymous and can't track activity on other websites.
+The information these cookies collect may be made anonymous and can't track the activity on other websites.

 Category 4: targeting cookies or advertising cookies